-2. Areas of Concentration: Teacher candidates are required to have their first Area of Concentration in Reading with a minimum of 21 credit hours.
+2. Two Areas of Concentration for Licensure Endorsements: Teacher candidates are required to have their first Area of Concentration (Endorsement) in Reading with a minimum of 21 credit hours.
 The 21 hours will give candidates an Endorsement in Reading added to their Mississippi Teaching Certificate.
-Teacher candidates are also required to have a second Area of Concentration in a content area of study with a minimum of 21 credit hours.
+Teacher candidates are also required to have a second Area of Concentration (Endorsement) in a content area of study with a minimum of 21 credit hours.
 The 21 hours in the second concentration will give candidates another Endorsement of their choosing to be added to their Mississippi Teaching Certificate.
 Core university courses may be counted toward areas of concentration.